Magnus984/File_Manager_API/README.md

 # File Manager API

-A basic API that allows authenticated users to upload to and manage files on the server
+A basic API that allows authenticated users to upload to and manage files.